 Suggested post: How much does an elliptical machine weigh?

-8. Good for recovery after injuries
+8. Recover/exercise safely after injuries

 The low impact makes it also a good way to exercise for people that already have some injuries.
 In some cases you shouldn’t do any exercise with an injury but in other cases it’s good for recovery.